AlbaGV/German-Practice/README.md

 # German-Practice
-Differents exercises in a German Company (Talanx)
+Differents exercises in a German Company